apache/hudi/docs/_docs/0_4_docker_demo.md

 ### Step 9: Run Hive Queries including incremental queries

-You will see that both ReadOptimized and Realtime Views will show the latest committed data.
+You will see that both ReadOptimized and Snapshot queries will show the latest committed data.
 Lets also run the incremental query for MOR table.
 From looking at the below query output, it will be clear that the fist commit time for the MOR table is 20180924064636 and the second commit time is 20180924070031